 The Consumer Financial Protection Bureau (CFPB) has updated the regulations regarding small-dollar loans.
 The new regulations go into effect in June 2022 and affect many lenders.
-This is a complex topic; but worry not, as we have articles that cover the basics of the new rule and that dive into the specifics.
+This is a complex topic; but worry not, we have articles that cover the basics of the new rule and articles that dive into the specifics.

 This article references the topics covered in those articles, so it may be a good idea to read over them before reading this one.

 Here, we specifically discuss the new regulations that require lenders to notify their customers of specific events.
 The CFPB's regulations are specific in how the notices need to be sent and what they need to say.
 However, we will help you become and remain compliant with these new regulations with ease.
 Our customer communication tools are meant for you to set it and forget it: once your settings are up and running, you won't have to worry about them again.

 We have created custom forms templates for the notices that lenders are required to send.
 This article displays examples of these templates and provides a description of the notice requirements.
 These templates are for you; HTML versions are available for download below, and they have been created to be customizable for your company with some small tweaking.
 Each of our custom forms have been modeled after the CFPB's notices to ensure compliance.
 While the CFPB does not require lenders to use their notice layouts, deviating too much from the requirements may result in fines.
 Thus, we encourage you to use them.

 Once you have downloaded our custom forms templates, setting up trigger-based notifications will automate the process of sending the notices to your customers.
 The triggers are based on rules that you set within LoanPro, and they are customizable.
 If you are intimidated by the prospect of creating rules, or your lending model is more complex than typical, reach out to your customer success specialist—we'd be happy to help with this process.